Chrismuzikos/gulp-boilerplate/README.md

 ### Step 1

-Copy the following files :
+Download .zip.
+The folder content the following files :

 ```
 .